-Grades 4 - 6 (with Specials) and remain in their own group and remain in their own group
+Grades 4 - 6 (with Specials) and remain in their own group Grades 7-12 (with Specials) and remain in their own group

 Each coordinator should be in the appointed area and teachers should report student attendance to them.
 An administrator (Mrs. Celotti) will be in the Bus Garage.
 The coordinators will report to her at this point.